LPD-EPFL/ubft-artifacts/experiments/README.md

 For example, the following entry in `~/.ssh/config`
 ```
-Host delta1
+Host mymachine
-  HostName lpdquatro1.epfl.ch
+  HostName superlongname.example.com
   User user
   Port 22
   IdentityFile ~/.ssh/id_rsa
   ServerAliveInterval 120
 ```
-Allows you to access the machine by merely typing `ssh delta1`.
+Allows you to access the machine by merely typing `ssh mymachine`.

 ---